muthuswamydavidmichaelrajkumar/muthuswamydavidmichaelrajkumar/index.md

 ## How do we pray?

 Prayer is communing with God.
 Both God and us talk to each other.
 We can pray in various ways - through singing, through dance, through just shouting it aloud, and through tears as well.
 We can pray in whatever language we want.
 God understands all languages.
 Remember, God is our creator.
-God is not looking at mere words, but looks deep in our hearts.
+God does not look at mere words, but looks deep in our hearts.
 God examines hearts.
 And this is why God understands everything, even if we cannot find the words to pray.

 If you want to pray, here is a guideline to follow: